 In her free time, Julie volunteers for the hospice program and races cars with her husband as part of the New England Hillclimb Association.

 Steve Kappel, MPA

 Steve has been involved in health policy for over 25 years.
 He recently founded Policy Integrity.
 Formerly, he provided policy and fiscal analysis to the state legislature, focusing on health care issues.
 He has been Executive Director of the Vermont Program for Quality in Health Care and has worked for the Department of Banking, Insurance, Securities and Health Care Administration, Blue Cross, and the Department of Health.
 He received his MPA from UVM in 2003.

 Meg H. O’Donnell

-In addition to her work at Fletcher Allen, Meg is an adjunct professor at the UVM Department of Community Development and Applied Economics, where she has been co-teaching a graduate-level course on health care policy since 2001.
+In addition to her work at the University of Vermont Medical Center, Meg is an adjunct professor at the UVM Department of Community Development and Applied Economics, where she has been co-teaching a graduate-level course on health care policy since 2001.
 She has also taught a “bridge course” in the UVM College of Medicine on health financing and policy since 2006.
 A graduate of the 2001 class of the Snelling Center for Government’s Vermont Leadership Institute, she also serves as a faculty member for VLI’s annual session on health care.
 She currently serves on the boards of Vermont Nurses in Partnership, Inc., the Community Health Centers of Burlington, the Snelling Center for Government, and the New England Federal Credit Union.
 She recently stepped down after fourteen years of service on the Vermont Board of Bar Examiners (including serving as chair her last five years).
 Meg earned a Bachelor of Arts degree from Oberlin College, a Master of Arts degree from Columbia University, and was graduated magna cum laude from New York Law School.

 Betty Rambur, Ph.D., RN